 Buck, Finca and Baxter

-I would be remiss if I left out my companion and my guardian.
+I would be remiss if I left out my companion and our guardians.
 Buck is a shelter rescue red heeler mutt who alerts me to any visitor and pays tribute to his breed by mostly being at my heels everywhere, he is good company.
-Baxter is our young Maremma livestock guardian dog that was raised in a home for the first 5 months and is now fulfilling his breed’s intention.
-He weighs over 100 pounds, has a gentle nature and a bold bark when he perceives a threat to his chickens, ewes and lambs.
+Baxter is our Maremma livestock guardian dog that was raised in a home for the first 5 months and is now fulfilling his breed’s intention.
+He has a gentle nature and a bold bark when he perceives a threat to his chickens, ewes and lambs.
 Baxter is proving to be an excellent deterrent to predation; he was joined in his duties by Finca, a Great Pyrenees puppy that came to the farm in the summer of 2013.
-They make a great team.
+Today Finca is bigger than Baxter and they make a great team.

 Bandit and Parc are rescue cats plucked from the streets and prove loyal as payment.